rerun-io/rerun/docs/content/reference/entity-queries.md

 In the viewer, an entity query is typically displayed as a multi-line edit box, with each query expression shown on its own line.
-You can find the query editor in the right-hand selection panel when selecting a space view.
+You can find the query editor in the right-hand selection panel when selecting a view.

 <picture>
   <img src="https://static.rerun.io/helix_query/e39ed9fa364724d201f19a0ae54f34d4df761c5b/full.png" alt="">